buriihenry/Chat-with-PDF/README.md

 ---

-Thank you for checking out **Enhanced Chat with Documents**!
+Thank you for checking out **Chat with Documents**!
 We hope you enjoy using it. 😊